-1. MR is economics by market practitioners, not ivory tower theorists.
+1. MR is economics and finance by market practitioners, not ivory tower theorists.

 Historically, some of the most important insights in economics came from outside of the profession.
 JM Keynes, Wynne Godley, Adam Smith and Karl Marx were all market practitioners and not professional economists.
 We think that can be expanded upon.
 Economics is too important to be dominated by theorists and people who lack real-world experience.
 It’s time for the market practitioner to take a more dominant role in developing economics.